dan-blank/hgrep-smallcore/README.md

 ---
 On the command line, call path-to-binary/hrep-exe.exe PATTERN FILE*

-Where PATTERN is a ERE compliant regex and FILE* is at least one file.
+Where PATTERN is a POSIX ERE compliant regex and FILE* is at least one file.

 Lessons and concepts learned
 ----